geoHeil/dagster-ssh-demo/README.md

 The `Makefile` also has some handy commands for running formatting (`make fmt`) and running tests for the two workspaces (`make test-ssh-demo`).

+> NOTICE: in this multi-container setup pipeline reload only works when stopping and restarting (docker-compose down & up) the container.

 ### cleanup